 However, it is the only solution that gamers have discovered thus far, and it is consequently required if you wish to continue playing Warzone.

-The least we can do is to hope that Raven Software discovers all the ongoing problems with Call of Duty: Warzone and is able to fix the game all in all, as soon as possible.
+The least we can do is hope that Raven Software discovers all the ongoing problems with Call of Duty: Warzone and is able to fix the game in all, as soon as possible.